Try DeepSeek-R1 on Modal! View example

 modal deploy vllm_inference.py

-This will create a new app on Modal, build the container image for it, and deploy.
+This will create a new app on Modal, build the container image for it if it hasn’t been built yet, and deploy the app.

 Interact with the server